in

 #25 The Beautiful Blonde from Bashful Bend (1949)

-The Beautiful Blonde From Bashful Bend (1949)
+The Beautiful Blonde from Bashful Bend (1949)

 The Beautiful Blonde from Bashful Bend" (1949) is a Western comedy film starring Betty Grable in the lead role of Freddie.
 In the movie, Grable plays a beautiful but clumsy saloon girl who accidentally kills a man and is forced to flee to the nearby town of Greasewood.
 There, she poses as a schoolteacher and tries to start a new life, all while avoiding the clutches of a bandit leader played by Cesar Romero.
 Grable delivers a hilarious and charming performance as Freddie, showcasing her comedic timing and physical comedy skills.
 The film received mixed reviews upon its release, but Grable's performance has remained a standout in her career.